-- I have heard, though, that a quite definite sort of a something in this line has been accomplished.
-How was it Mr. Wilson Follett summed up your æsthetic creed?
-Oh, yes! - "Reduced to baldness, Cabell's argument is this: Since first-class art has never reproduced its own contemporary background (for some reason or other the romanticist does not adduce Jane Austen in support of this truism), and since the novel of things-as-they-are calls for no constructive imagination whatever in author or reader, the present supply of 'realism' is nothing but the publisher's answer to a cheap and fickle demand; and since the imaginative element in art is all but everything, the only artist who has a chance of longevity is he who shuns the 'vital,' the 'gripping,' and the contemporary."
-Surely, that ought to be a creed quite definite enough for anybody accused of being committed to it. - Quite, I conceded, especially since the charge is laid by a person whose dicta I am accustomed to revere and, elsewhere, to delight in.
+"I have heard, though," said Charteris, with a grin, "that a quite definite sort of a something in this line has been accomplished.
+How was it Mr. Wilson Follett summed it up?
+Oh. ves!-'Reduced to baldness, the argument is this: Since first-class art has never reproduced its own contemporary background (for some reason or other the romanticist does not adduce Jane Austen in support of this truism), and since the novel of things-as-they-are calls for no constructive imagination whatever in author or reader, the present supply of "realism" is nothing but the publisher's answer to a cheap and fickle demand; and since the imaginative element in art is all but everything, the only artist who has a chance of longevity is he who shuns the "vital", the "gripping", and the contemporary.'
+Surely, that ought to be a creed quite definite enough for anybody accused of being committed to it."

+"Quite," I conceded-"especially since the charge is laid by a person whose dicta I am accustomed to revere and, elsewhere, to delight in.
 Now to me that creed, as originally stated, read infinitely plainer than a pikestaff.
-Yet you see what an actually noteworthy critic like Follett makes of it: whereas, to the other side, one of the least frivolous of our comic weeklies, the Independent, described that very exposition of romantic ideals as "fatuous"; and the New York Times was moved to mild deploring that the thing had not been suppressed.
-So I am afraid it was not put with entire exactness, after all.
+Yet you see what an actually noteworthy critic like Mr. Follett makes of it: whereas, to the other side, one of the least frivolous of our comic weeklies, The Independent, described that very exposition of romantic ideals as 'fatuous'; and The New York Times was moved to mild deploring that the thing had not been suppressed.
+So I am afraid it was not put with entire exactness after all.'